-The Greek Theatre has a rich history of its own.
-Upon his death in 1919, Colonel Griffith J. Griffith left a $1 million trust to the City of Los Angeles with instructions to construct an observatory and an outdoor theater with Greek columns.
+From May through November, the 5,900-capacity amphitheater hosts some of the biggest names in music.
+“It has terrific acoustics,” Schruers notes.
+The venue opened in 1930, but its history dates to the 1880s when mining mogul Colonel Griffith J. Griffith moved to America from South Wales.
+Upon his death in 1919, Colonel Griffith left a $1 million trust to the City of Los Angeles with instructions to construct an observatory and an outdoor theater with Greek columns.
 Though the cornerstone was finally laid in 1928, the venue didn’t host its first act, an operatic concert, until 1931.
-Over the next few decades, sporadic use caused the Greek Theatre to fall in disrepair.
+Over the next few decades, sporadic use caused the Greek Theatre to fall into disrepair.
 During World War II, it was even converted into military barracks.
 But renewed interest in the 1970s sparked its resurgence.
-Since then, the Greek Theatre has hosted a slew of musical legends, including Frank Sinatra and Sir Elton John.
+Since then, The Greek Theatre has hosted a slew of musical legends, including Frank Sinatra and Sir Elton John.

 Insider tip: Consider preordering one of the picnic baskets for two, filled with Mediterranean-style noshes like hummus, charcuterie, baguettes, or Greek salad.

 As the largest municipal park in Los Angeles, Griffith Park protects 4,511 acres of mountains and canyons at the eastern end of the Santa Monica Mountains.
 It’s a remarkable stretch of rough, hilly wilderness in the heart of an enormous urban area—and it’s also home to a wealth of culture.